nherciu7/nherciu7/README.md

-- 👋 Hi, I’m @nherciu7
+- 👋 Hi, I’m Nichita
-- 👀 I’m interested in IT
+- 👀 I’m interested in Software Development, Quality Assurance and AI
-- 🌱 I’m currently learning Android and IOs Development + Agentic AI
+- 🌱 I’m currently taking the Claude AI Architect Courses
 - 💞️ I’m looking to collaborate on any IT project
 - 📫 How to reach me - nichitaherciu2003@gmail.com